codehsbooks/apjava/Data-Structures/2d-arrays.md

 # 2D Arrays (Matrices or Grids)
 <hr>
-Lets say we are contracted by a video game company to build Tic-Tac-Toe game.
+Let's say we are contracted by a video game company to build Tic-Tac-Toe game.
 We need to figure out a method of storing each player's turn.
 How would we achieve this?
 Luckily, Java allows us to utilize 2-Dimensional Arrays, otherwise known as Matrices or Grids.
 A 2D Array can best be described as an "array of arrays."
 <br>

 ### Creating 2D Arrays